The 2024 Guide of Best Flooring Options for Basements

 Basement Moisture

 Nothing is less appealing than a musty smelling basement.
 No homeowner wants to spend money on new flooring, only to have it take on mold, water damage, and a musty scent.
 If you’re new to your home, give your basement a year to be sure it doesn’t flood before tackling any huge basement finishing projects.
-Before installing new flooring take the following precautions to ensure a dry basement:

 1. Insulate walls and pipes in the basement.